simonft/phrasebook/README.md

 ![Screenshot](screenshot.png)

 Phrasebook is a program for generating secure passphrases from a word list.
 It's based off the idea behind the [EFF's diceware](https://www.eff.org/dice) and [XKCD #936](https://www.xkcd.com/936/).

+It aims to support a few features often not present in similar programs:
-Unlike similar programs, it provides a graphical user interface (it does not need to be run from the command line) and allows for importing and using a custom wordlist of the user's choosing.
+- It provides a very simple graphical user interface instead of a command line interface.
+- It allows for importing and using a custom wordlist of the user's choosing.

-A goal of the project is being very simile and easy to use for non-technical users.

-In the future it will also have the ability to auto select a reasonable word list based on the user's system locale.
+- It aims to provide default wordlists in languages other than just English.
+- It allows for translations of the interface to make it accessible to non-English speakers.

+Ease of uses and simplicity are strong design goals of the project.

 ## Developing on OSX/Linux
 Install using the following commands.
 You must already have python, pip, and virtualenv installed and available on your path.